 - Best ground blind for the money

-- Best two-person hunting blind
+- Best ground blind for two people

 - Insanely easy to set up

 - Noisy door